 Hah, take that Google – you url obfuscating boogers!
 Gotcha.

-The post "Getting Around Google Search’s Theft of Copiable URLs" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2009/07/google-hides-urls/) on July 15, 2009.
+The post "Getting Around Google Search’s Theft of Copiable URLs" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2009/07/google-hides-urls/) on July 15, 2009.